 - Here!
 Take this medication and see how it goes.

 - And many more potential responses that fathom belief.

 Third-Party Information: Often Critical

-But one of the biggest obstacles to a proper evaluation was the patient providing inaccurate information and the mental health provider failing to solicit third-party information (a partner or other family member, close friend, etc.).
+Let me tell you about just one of the all-too-common obstacles to getting a proper evaluation.
+That is, the mental health provider relies entirely on the patient to provide accurate information.
+Overlooked?
+The need for third-party corroboration (from a partner or other family member, close friend, etc.).